MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 #### InstallMode
 This enum specified when you want an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
 It includes the following values:
 * **IMMEDIATE**: The update will be applied to the running application immediately.
 The application will be reloaded with the new content immediately.
 * **ON_NEXT_RESTART**: Indicates that you want to install the update, but not forcibly restart the app.
-When the app is "naturally" restarted (due to the OS or end user killing it), the update will be seamlessly picked up.
+When the app is "naturally" restarted (because of the OS or end user killing it), the update will be seamlessly picked up.
 This value is appropriate when performing silent updates, since it would likely be disruptive to the end user if the app suddenly restarted out of nowhere, since they wouldn't have realized an update was even downloaded.
 This is the default mode used for both the `sync` and `LocalPackage.install` methods.

 For an example on how you're protected against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).